masneyb/weather-station/README.md

 # pi-yadl - Yet Another Data Logger

-An extensible data collector for the Raspberry Pi that supports returning the data in JSON, YAML, CSV, XML, text, and RRD.
-RRDtool can be used to graph the data over time.
+An extensible analog and digital data collector for the Raspberry Pi that supports returning the data in JSON, YAML, CSV, XML, text, and RRD.

 Some sensors can occasionally return erratic readings that cause large spikes or dips in your graphs.
 You can set valid thresholds to ignore these erroneous